Acropolis of Athens Tickets

 The Acropolis of Athens doesn’t have a dedicated Acropolis parking lot, but you will find various parking lots nearby where you can park your car for free or by paying some charges.

-Before You Drive Many visitors recommend skipping the hassle of driving in Athens and opting for public transportation.
+| Before You Drive Many visitors recommend skipping the hassle of driving in Athens and opting for public transportation.
 The city’s narrow streets and limited parking can make driving stressful.
 Here’s what some visitors have to say: “I would park at a metro station outside town where they have big car parks and use public transport.
 There’s the metro, buses, and taxis.
-Driving is an absolute nightmare, avoid it!”
+Driving is an absolute nightmare; avoid it!”
 “Don’t drive around Athens.
 Park somewhere relatively quiet and ride the metro around.”
 “Even the locals hate driving in Athens.”
-“It’s a dense & walkable European city, with narrow streets and very limited parking.
+“It’s a dense & walkable European city, with narrow streets and limited parking.
 Much of the area around the Acropolis is pedestrianized.”
 “Amazing historical site.
-Can get crowded though.
-We visited during off-season so it was manageable.
+It can get crowded, though.
+We visited during the off-season, so it was manageable.
 Lots and lots of walking.
 Take public transportation due to limited (almost none) parking.
-Also, lot of one ways and narrow uphill and downhill roads around.
-Nighttime view from anywhere in Athens is mesmerizing.
-You can do this site and Agora’s in single trip.
+Also, lot of one-ways and narrow uphill and downhill roads around.
+The nighttime view from anywhere in Athens is mesmerizing.
+You can do this site and Agora’s in a single trip.
 Lots of shopping alleys around the site.” |

 Limited free street parking exists in the Koukaki area, around 1.5 km (0.9 miles) to 2 km (1.2 miles) from the Acropolis, which will take 15 to 20 minutes on foot.